 10:30am – 3:30pm

 Stop by the Goat Corral to brush African Pygmy and Nubian goats!
 (Maryland Wilderness Farmyard)

 Daily from 10:00am – 12:00pm and 12:30pm- 2:30pm

 Stop by to see live Animal Ambassadors, investigate animal artifacts, and learn more about wildlife.
-During the winter and early spring season, visit Creature Encounters inside the Zoo’s Chimp Forest or the Meeting Barn.
+During the winter and early spring season, visit Creature Encounters inside the Zoo’s Chimp Forest or Penguin Coast.
 Click here to learn more.

 Make your day at the Zoo a little more fun (and challenging)!
 Take our Zoo Scavenger Hunt along with you.
 See how many questions you can find the answer to.
 It’s a great way to get involved and make your visit even more educational.
 Click here to download and print the Zoo’s Scavenger Hunt form.

 Take advantage of the chance to ask questions about the animals or just chat with one of our expert keepers.
 (Chats last approximately 15 minutes).
 These educational encounters take place throughout the day at different exhibits around the zoo.
 Visit our Daily Events Schedule to see when and where you can attend a chat today.